MichaelSail4499/cybereventthree/README.md

 ![](image/README/1634721544901.png)

+### Task 1:
-Task: Repeat this rainbow table task using common passwords and random passwords.
+Repeat this rainbow table task using common passwords and random passwords.
 You can download more rainbow tables from the website and set the corresponding name in Ophcrack as before.
 Be wary of the amount of space on your Kali Linux!
 Download the tables that are less than 5GB.
 Multiple tables will run per crack.
 After multiple runs, do you see any limitations of using rainbow tables for password cracking?
 How does this align with the way rainbow tables work?

 ## Omnihash